pgchamberlin/droptumble/README.md

 You can run Dropbox on Linux.
 So you could run it on a server like a Linode instance, sync'ing a folder exposed by a web server.
 You'd then need to write a web page which displayed whatever images are in that directory.
 ```

 Which is what this code helps to do.
+[It's running here](https://peterchamberlin.com/experiments/droptumble).